saikotek/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_clone_volume/guide.en-gb.md

 Training, QA or development environments may need to be updated with data from a production environment to ensure that development and training are performed with the current dataset.<br>

-Using volume clone feature, automated operations can be put in place to ensure that data for this environments stays up to date without giving access to production data.
+Using the volume clone feature, automated operations can be put in place to ensure that the data in these environments remains up to date without giving access to production data.

 ![CloneVolumeUseCaseEnvironmentSync](images/clone_volume_use_case_1.png){.thumbnail}

-## Address and remedy logical data corruption
+### Address and remedy logical data corruption

 Logical data corruptions can be caused by software errors, human errors or malicious activity.<br>

-Unfortunately, logical data corruptions often cannot be addresses with standard high-availability and disaster recovery solutions.
+Unfortunately, logical data corruptions often cannot be addressed with standard high-availability and disaster recovery solutions.
 By creating Snapshots at a regular interval using a [Snapshot Policy](/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_snapshot_policy) and with the help of the volume clone feature it is possible to restore the system to a point in time before the corruption occurred.<br>

-It is also possible to isolate the corrupted data to try to fix the cause of the corruption by analyzing the problem in a separate system.
+It is also possible to isolate the corrupted data and try to resolve the cause of the corruption by analysing the problem in a separate system.

 ![CloneVolumeUseCaseDataCorruption](images/clone_volume_use_case_2.png){.thumbnail}